Drought in the United Kingdom: Meteorological droughts

+1976 drought

-One of the most severe meteorological droughts in recent times was in 1976, when a dry 1975–76 winter was followed by one of the hottest and driest summers since records began.
-The drought effectively began in October 1975, but with low temperatures and therefore low evaporation rates during the winter, the below average rainfall did not present an immediate problem.
+One of the most severe meteorological droughts in recent times was in 1976, when a dry 1975–76 winter was followed by one of the hottest and driest summers since records began; the 1976 drought's worst precedent took place 250 years prior.

+With low temperatures and therefore low evaporation rates during the winter, the below average rainfall did not present an immediate problem.
 As the dry winter ended and was followed by the hot and particularly dry summer of 1976, the drought became one of the most famous in United Kingdom history.

 The drought became a serious problem in late spring.
 In April, no rain fell in parts of Cornwall; and then in June, no rain fell over Devon and Kent.
 In August no precipitation was measured in North Wales.
 This meant that in some places, less than half the average rainfall was measured from October 1975 to August 1976.
 For example, in Kew, just 235 mm (9.25 inches) of rain was measured over that period, which was 43% of the average, meaning the amount of rainfall was comparable to a semi-arid climate.
 In Devon and Dorset, some locations received no rainfall for 45 consecutive days through July and August, another United Kingdom record.
 This was on top of another three periods of absolute drought, totalling 58 days with no measurable precipitation.

-The lack of rain can be attributed to the high pressure system over the United Kingdom at the time, which meant average pressure was 5 millibars above the expected for the summer months.
+The lack of rain can be attributed to the high-pressure system over the United Kingdom at the time, which meant average pressure was 5 millibars above the expected for the summer months.

 This drought was intensified by the exceptional heat that continued through it.
 Records were set for the heat as well as the lack of rain, resulting in very high evaporation rates.
 From 23 June, temperatures were over 32 °C for two consecutive weeks around the United Kingdom, peaking at 35.6 °C on 28 June at Mayflower Park in Southampton.
 The highest temperature in the summer was 35.9 °C at Cheltenham on 3 July.
 The effects of the drought included substantial and long-lasting changes to the tree composition of forests.
 The European Beech was severely affected by the drought and took around twenty years to recover.
 To date, its growth has failed to recover completely, reaching only about 75% of their pre-drought growth rates, even decades after the drought.
 Additionally, death due to drought resulted in the loss of around 15% of the mature beech trees in the forest.
 In contrast, the sessile oak did not suffer any death or growth suppression due to drought, but instead benefited from reduced competition with beech.
 Sessile oak growth increased suddenly after the drought and remained unusually high until the 1990s, when beech recovered and regained dominance.
 European Beech dominates temperate forests over large areas of Europe, but is considered to be particularly drought-sensitive and is predicted to be outcompeted by more drought-tolerant species in many regions as the climate warms.